piratefsh/piratefsh.github.io/_posts/2017-12-27-achievement-vs-fulfillment.markdown

 I'm a private person.
 I avoid talking about difficult things in my life.
 I'm still learning how to do it in a non-blamatory and sensitive manner.

 I read a series of comics called The Resident Tourist by Troy Chin.
-It's an autobiographical comic about Troy's life upon return to Singapore after living in the US for more than a decade.
+It's an autobiographical comic about Troy's life upon return to Singapore after a decade of living in the US.
 He couldn't really draw but decided to make comics anyway.
-It's been running for 10 years and tracks his journey as a comic artist.
+It's been running for 10 years and tracks his journey, not only as a comic artist but also as a person.

 It made me realize that maybe it's okay to tell stories from your life.
 It made me realize that I really fucking miss drawing.